DBrittonLinebarger/DBrittonLinebarger.github.io/README.md

 This week the trip to FatPipe provided an opportunity to start networking with some of the people who attended.
 It also gave me a chance to "try on" my new identity as a developer.
 It was a little strange at first, but got easier with each person I interacted with.
 It was a great opportunity.

+### Week Five
+This vweek was a turning point.
+The material is making more sense as we work through the in-class projects.
+I am also making reasonable progress on finding resources for my personal android project.